- is focused upon knowledge and recall of key facts

-- is focused upon high standards in reading, writing and mathematics, as well as being broad and balanced, providing plenty of opportunities for enrichment
+- Ensures high standards in reading, writing and mathematics, as well as being broad and balanced, providing plenty of opportunities for enrichment

 - excites our pupils’ imaginations